Skip to main content

 5. Build an image:

-$ podman build -t quay.io/fbenoit/my-first-extension .
+$ podman build -t quay.io/username/my-extension .

 6. Push the image and manifest to the OCI image registry:

-$ podman push quay.io/fbenoit/my-first-extension
+$ podman push quay.io/username/my-extension

 Adding platform-specific files